Lung Cancer Surgery

 Why choose UCLA Health for lung cancer surgery?

 At UCLA Health, our surgeons lead the nation in advanced surgical techniques to treat lung cancer.
-When you choose UCLA Health for lung cancer surgery, you can expect:
+When you choose UCLA Health for surgery for cancer, you can expect:

 Nationally recognized program: U.S. News & World Report ranks us among the top 5 medical centers in the country for pulmonology and lung surgery.
 As a designated National Cancer Institute (NCI) comprehensive cancer center, we maintain the highest standards of excellence in patient care, research and treatments.